spectrocloud/librarium/content/docs/04-clusters/20-cluster-groups/25-cluster-group-backups.md

 # Prerequisites

-* A blob storage location.
-Refer to the [cluster backup and restore](/clusters/cluster-management/backup-restore#clusterbackupandrestore) document for supported blob storage.
+* A project or tenant backup location.
+Refer to the [cluster backup and restore](/clusters/cluster-management/backup-restore#clusterbackupandrestore) document to learn how to confiure a backup location.

 * Cluster group modification [permissions](/user-management/palette-rbac).